ChaitanyaSrinivasLavu/Crypto-Trading-Algorithm/README.md

 # Crypto Trading Algorithm

 ## Overview
-This notebook explores a cryptocurrency trading algorithm using Python.
+This is a cryptocurrency trading algorithm using Python.
 It utilizes historical market data of Bitcoin to USD, performs analysis, and implements a simple trading strategy based on Moving Average Crossover.

 ## Requirements
 Ensure you have the following libraries installed: